gnanprakash1416/dynasmile/README.md

 - **Low cost**:Dynasmile do not rely on local graphical card.
 The special architecture of this software relies on EC2 server, which can be rent at low cost and used at any time.

-## 🎓 Dependency
+## 🎓 Functionality

 Dynasmile processes the video uploaded by the user.
-It conducts detailed smile analysis on the selected frame, which includes the detecion of 13 dentofacial landmarks and perform 9 measurements.
+It performs smile analysis on the selected frame, which includes detection of 13 dentofacial landmarks and performing 8 smile measurements.

-For convenience, the certification information is provided in the tables below:
+For convenience, all the information is provided in the tables below:

 ### Dentofacial landmarks
 |Number|Landmark name|